Maurice de Hirsch: Biography

 On 28 June 1855, Hirsch married Clara Bischoffsheim, daughter of Jonathan-Raphaël Bischoffsheim of Brussels.
 They had a daughter who died in infancy and a son, Lucien (1856–1887), who predeceased his parents.

-Hirsch died at Ógyalla in Hungary (now part of Slovakia) on 21 April 1896.
+Hirsch died at Ógyalla in Hungary (now Hurbanovo, part of Slovakia) on 21 April 1896.
 His wife seconded her husband's charitable work with great munificence — their total benefactions have been estimated at £18,000,000.
 She died in Paris on 1 April 1899, leaving the remaining family assets to her adopted son, Maurice Arnold de Forest (later titled Count of Bendern).
 Hirsch was amongst the top five richest individuals in Europe at the time.

-Banking career
+Career

 In 1855, Hirsch became associated with the banking house of Bischoffsheim & Goldschmidt, of Brussels, London and Paris.
 He amassed a large fortune, which he increased by purchasing and working railway concessions in Austria, Turkey and the Balkans, and by speculations in sugar and copper.
 In 1869 he bought the concession for railroad building in Turkey from the bankrupt "International Land Credit Company".
-His best known railway venture was the Chemins de fer Orientaux, a visionary railway project intended to link Vienna to Istanbul.
+His best-known railway venture was the Chemins de fer Orientaux, a visionary railway project intended to link Vienna to Istanbul.
 Hirsch lived in Paris, where he owned a townhouse on rue de l'Elysée and the Château de Beauregard.
 He also had residences in London, Hungary, and in what is now the Czech Republic (Veveří, Rosice).
 In 1890 Hirsch bought Bath House, Piccadilly in London.

+In 1890 he sold the Ottoman railroads to a consortium that included Deutsche Bank and Wiener Bankverein.